Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

 It will be assumed, without loss of generality, that inequality (\ref{Lem.far.1.eq.1}) holds with $x=a$.
 Observe that the number of vertices of $\pi$ on the right of $(a,b)$ that are not adjacent to $a$ or to $b$ by an interior edge of $T$ is exactly $n-l_a-m_a-1$.
 Therefore, by (\ref{Lem.far.1.eq.1}), there are at least $l_a-1$ such vertices.
 Consider a polygon $\pi'$ whose vertices are $a$ and $b$ together with all the vertices of $\pi$ on the left of $(a,b)$, and exactly $l_a-1$ vertices on the right of $(a,b)$ that are not adjacent to $a$ or to $b$ by an interior edge of $T$.

 Further consider a zigzag triangulation $Z$ of $\pi'$ with its ears in $a$ and in $b$: the interior edges of this triangulation form a simple path that alternates between left and right turns.
-Two possible polygons $\pi'$, together with corresponding zigzag triangulations are shown in Fig. \ref{Far.fig.1} when $T$ and $(a,b,c)$ are as shown on the left of the figure.
+There are two possible orientations for $Z$.
+Here, the chosen orientation is the one such that the vertex $p$ of $\pi$ preceding $b$ clockwise is incident to a single interior edge of $Z$.
+All the other vertices of $\pi$ on the left of $(a,b)$ are incident to exactly two interior edges of $Z$.
+This construction is illustrated in Fig. \ref{Far.fig.1} for two possible polygons $\pi'$ (colored dark grey), when $T$ and $(a,b,c)$ are as shown on the left of the figure.
 By construction, none of the (boundary or interior) edges of $Z$ are interior edges of $T$.
 Now complete $Z$ into a triangulation $U$ of $\pi$ by adding edges, in such a way that the number of interior edges shared by $T$ and $U$ is as small as possible.
 It turns out that $T$ and $U$ cannot share an interior edge.
-Indeed, otherwise, flipping such an edge within $U$ would result in a triangulation that contains all the edges of $Z$, and that shares one less edge with $T$.
+Indeed, otherwise, flipping such an edge within $U$ would result in a triangulation that contains all the edges of $Z$, and that shares one edge less with $T$.

-The only vertices of $\pi'$ that are not incident to exactly two interior edges of $Z$ are $a$ and $b$, as well as two vertices of $\pi'$ adjacent to $a$ and to $b$ on the boundary of $\pi'$.
-Note that the latter two vertices are incident to exactly one interior edge of $Z$.
-The orientation of $Z$ will be chosen such that the only vertex of $\pi$ on the left of $(a,b)$ incident to a single interior edge of $Z$ is the one that immediately precedes $b$ clockwise.
-Call this vertex $p$ and observe that $\{b,p\}$ cannot be incident to the same triangle in $T$ and in $U$ because the interior edge of $Z$ incident to $p$ crosses $\{a,b\}$.
+Recall that all the vertices of $\pi$ on the left of $(a,b)$ are incident to two interior edges of $Z$ except for $p$.
+In addition, note that $\{b,p\}$ cannot be incident to the same triangle in $T$ and in $U$ because the unique interior edge of $Z$ incident to $p$ crosses $\{a,b\}$.
 As a consequence, there must be at least one flip incident to $\{b,p\}$ along any path between $T$ and $U$.
 It then follows from Lemma \ref{Lem.intro.0} that: